College parents, do you remember your student’s senior year of high school?

-- If your student is planning on graduate school — whether right after college or further down the road — now is the time to take graduate exams.
+If your student is planning on graduate school — whether right after college or further down the road — now is the time to take graduate exams.
 They might not want the extra studying on top of all their other academic responsibilities, but postponing may mean delayed acceptance.
-This is also a good time to learn about any pre-requisite courses that your student could take in the spring to get a head start.
+This is also a good time to learn about any pre-requisite courses that they could take in the spring to get a head start.

-- Your student can be job-search ready by taking time to update their resumé, conduct informational interviews or mock interviews, ask for reference letters when faculty may have a bit more time to be thoughtful, shop for interview appropriate clothes, and check all social media to make sure that whatever an employer finds there is the image that your student wants to present.
+Your student can be job-search ready by taking time to update their resumé, conduct informational interviews or mock interviews, ask for reference letters when faculty may have a bit more time to be thoughtful, shop for interview appropriate clothes, and check all social media to make sure that whatever an employer finds there is the image that your student wants to present.

 Experiencing the best of senior year, making sure they’re ready to finish, and starting the job search are your student’s responsibilities.
 But parenting is never over.

-- On the practical side, make hotel reservations for Commencement if you’ll be staying overnight.
+On the practical side, make hotel reservations for Commencement if you’ll be staying overnight.
 Rooms often fill a year or more in advance for big events such as this.

-- Seek a balance between keeping your student moving forward and not adding additional pressure during a stressful year.
+Seek a balance between keeping your student moving forward and not adding additional pressure during a stressful year.
 Know when to be present and when to stay out of the way.

-- Ask about their hopes, dreams and goals.
+Ask about their hopes, dreams and goals.
 Listen a lot.
 And then help your student think about how to create an action plan to turn those hopes and dreams into reality.

 For many students, senior year feels like coming to the edge of a cliff and taking a leap into the unknown.
 It can be paralyzing.
 As parents, we may need to gently help our students find ways to navigate this final year so they are poised and ready to make that leap with confidence and joy.